furzepig/brachistochrone/_posts/writing/2022-02-03-the_breathing_of_atman.md

-  LONDON (AP) -- Traffic in the centre of London was held up for several hours on Tuesday afternoon when a cameleopard escaped from the vehicle that was transporting it to the Regent's Park zoo.
+  LONDON (AP) -- Traffic in the centre of London was held up for several hours on Tuesday afternoon when a cameleopard escaped from the vehicle that was transporting it to the Regent’s Park zoo.

 **Dimension 9 -- Entropy**